Making different work

 Identifying: The spreading of a commercial virus.

-To understand the complex dynamics of value creation by large fashion firms, we created a research project in which we mimicked the way Nike uses subcultures to spread hype by word-of-mouth.
-We secretly placed 10 pairs of concrete Nike replica sneakers in front of the world's most prolific sneaker shops and documented the following spread for a year, all the way up to the project publication and following boom.
+To understand the complex dynamics of value creation by large fashion firms, I created a research project in which we mimicked the way Nike uses subcultures to spread hype by word-of-mouth.
+I secretly placed 10 pairs of concrete Nike replica sneakers in front of the world's most prolific sneaker shops and documented the following spread for a year, all the way up to the project publication and following boom.

 Output: A research website containing the entire process from the creation and placement of the replica sneakers as well as the documentation from the following year.